 Step 3.
 On the right side pane of the “Start Menu and Taskbar” folder, look for the policy name “Remove Run menu from Start Menu.”
 Double-click on it to open its settings.

 Step 5.
 Click OK.

 That’s all.
 There is no need to restart your computer.
 That means the policy is applied immediately.
-Now, try to access the Run command box by pressing Windows logo + R keys or any other method you know.
+Now, try to access the Run command box by pressing Windows + R hotkey or any other method you know.
 You should fail.

 In the future, if you want to enable the Run dialog box, repeat the above steps, and in step 3, select the Not Configured option.

-How to Turn on or Turn off Run Command box via Registry Editor?
+How to Turn on or Turn off the Run Command box via Registry Editor?

 Step 1.
 Open Registry Editor.